Fairfield Township, Cumberland County, New Jersey: Local government

-Fairfield Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
-The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
-At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each serving a one-year term.
+Fairfield Township is governed under the township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
+The township committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
+At an annual reorganization meeting, the committee selects one of its members to serve as mayor and another as deputy mayor, each serving a one-year term.

-As of 2025, members of the Fairfield Township Committee are Mayor Tommy Clark Jr. (D, term on committee ends December 31, 2023; term as mayor ends 2022), Deputy Mayor Benjamin Byrd Sr. (D, term on committee and as deputy mayor ends 2022), Stephen M. Bateman (D, 2024), David F. Gonzalez (D, 2022) and Michael Peterson (D, 2024).
+As of 2025, members of the Fairfield Township Committee are Mayor Marvin Pierce (D, term on committee ends December 31, 2026; term as mayor ends 2025), Deputy Mayor Michael L. Peterson (D, term on committee ends 2027; term as deputy mayor ends 2025), Stephen M. Bateman (D, 2027), Julia Burrus (D, 2026) and Benjamin Byrd Sr. (D, 2025).

-JoAnne Servais was appointed to serve the unexpired term ending December 2014 of Dennis Pierce, who had resigned from office in June 2012 citing health issues.
+JoAnne Servais was appointed to serve the unexpired term, ending December 2014, of Dennis Pierce, who had resigned from office in June 2012, citing health issues.

 Federal, state, and county representation

 Fairfield Township is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Fairfield Township had been in the 3rd state legislative district.